Updates from Peruzzi

 In today’s competitive procurement landscape, identifying the right opportunities fast can make or break a business’s growth strategy.
 For small to mid-sized companies across Europe, monitoring hundreds of procurement portals manually is both time-consuming and inefficient.

 Bidbot, a startup focused on EU tender qualification, approached Peruzzi Solutions with a clear mission to create a scalable, AI-powered platform that automatically discovers and ranks public tenders based on their relevance to each user’s business profile.
+This is an AI development case study.

 Our team delivered a fully functional Proof of Concept (PoC) in just one month, laying the foundations for an intelligent, self-improving system that’s helping companies save time and win more public contracts.